 All hell breaks loose when Molly (Malin Akerman) and Abby (Kat Denning) decide to host Thanksgiving for friends and acquaintances.
 One of them is Helen (Jane).

-At age 70, she’s still active in the industry with multiple appearances in the show Glow & Darkness expected in 2021.
-She also has two other projects in production mode, according to her IMDb.
+At age 72, she’s still active in the industry with at least two other projects in production mode, according to her IMDb.
 We can’t wait to see more from Jane!